 The Police Albums: Ranked From Worst to Best

-Despite their bleached blonde hair and energetic songs, The Police weren’t legitimately punk.
-The angst and energy of songs like ‘Next To You’ and ‘Can’t Stand Losing You’ is enjoyable, Outlandos D’Amour sounds best when the trio use their chops to explore different genres.
+Despite their bleached blonde hair and energetic songs, The Police weren’t wholeheartedly punk.
+The angst and energy of songs like ‘Next To You’ and ‘Can’t Stand Losing You’ is enjoyable, Outlandos D’Amour sounds best, however, when the trio use their chops to explore different genres.
 ‘So Lonely’ is an accomplished hybrid of rock and reggae, while ‘Roxanne’ uses a tango beat.
 It’s a shame about ‘Be My Girl – Sally’ though.

-The Police were expanding beyond the confines of a three piece band on their fourth record, adding keyboards and horns.
+The Police were expanding beyond the confines of a three-piece band on their fourth record, adding keyboards and horns.
 It’s dated less gracefully than their other records, but their attempts to expand their sound are often fascinating.
-Summers’ creative riff writing on ‘Omegaman’ was scheduled as the first single before Sting objected, and it’s one of the band’s best deep cuts.
+Summers’ creative riff writing is on display on ‘Omegaman’ – it was scheduled as the first single before Sting objected, and instead it’s one of the band’s best deep cuts.
 As always in The Police, Sting’s reliable for some great singles; the political ‘Invisible Sun’ and the piano-driven ‘Every Little Thing She Does Is Magic’.